GLP1.tools

 Quick Answer

-The short version: the evidence-supported benefits of Humalog include lowering of blood glucose; a1c reduction proportional to baseline.
+The short version: the evidence-supported benefits of Humalog include postprandial glucose control with faster onset/offset than regular human insulin.
 Documented in randomized controlled trials.

 Humalog at a glance: